 Mobile First Design

-Mobile design has evolved quite a bit since the days of Responsive Web Design (RWD).
-Wikipedia defines RWD as "an approach to web design that makes web pages render well on a variety of devices and window or screen sizes."
-In the "olden" days, designers simply shrunk down the desktop design so the pages can fit on a mobile device.
+Mobile design has evolved quite a bit since the days of Responsive Web Design (RWD), which is traditionally defined as "an approach to web design that makes web pages render well on a variety of devices and window or screen sizes."
+In the "olden" days, designers simply shrunk down the desktop design so the pages can fit on mobile devices.
 As usage exploded, the concept of "Mobile First Design" began to emerge.

 In a nutshell, Mobile First simply means to craft your site with good mobile UX as the primary driver instead of an afterthought.
 Desktop design can either be an expansion from mobile or 100% standalone.
 This notion permeates everything from User Experience to technical implementations.